home4lab/freepbx/README.md

 how to use this ?

-chmod +x install-debian11.sh
+sudo chmod +x install-debian11.sh

-bash install-debian11.sh
+sudo bash install-debian11.sh